robertdevore/pypractice/password-cracker/README.md

 **TODO:**

--   Create loop to go through each file in the `lists` folder automatically
--   Create a way to loop through a list of usernames and hashed passwords to check multiple accounts at once (possibly a csv file?)
+[]   Create a way to loop through a list of usernames and hashed passwords to check multiple accounts at once (possibly a csv file?)